Shanmus4/Calevent/README.md

 **calevents is complete and live.**

 - All features are implemented and tested.
-- SEO, branding, and manifest are finalized.
+- SEO, branding, timezone, and mobile handling are finalized.
+- No pending or upcoming tasks.
-- Ready for users and future enhancements.
+- Ready for users and future enhancements as needed.

 calevents makes it easy to turn any text, email, or message into ready-to-use Google, Outlook, or .ics calendar links.
 100% free, private, and no login needed.
 Perfect for meetings, reminders, and events.